TIP: Use the contents over to the side for an overview of this info-rich page!

 - Submit your application to Google before the deadline.
 We strongly recommend you submit a few days early in case you have internet problems or the system is down.
 Google does not extend this deadline, so it’s best to be prepared early!
 You can edit your application up until the system closes.

-Students Weekly Standup and Blogging Requirements
+Participant Weekly Standup and Blogging Requirements

 How do I get started in open source?